Sorry, no posts matched your criteria.

 Garbage Disposal Maintenance Tips

-• Always run bloodless water at the same time as grinding.
+• Always run cold water while grinding.

-• Avoid grinding: grease, fibrous vegetables, bones, or eggshells.
+• Avoid grinding grease, fibrous vegetables, bones, or eggshells.

 FAQs

-Q1: How lengthy does installation take?
+Q1: How long does installation take?

-Yes, however pick a septic-safe disposal version.
+Yes, but choose a septic-safe disposal model.

-Q3: Do disposals include strength cords?
+Q3: Do disposals come with power cords?

-Q4: What length disposal need to I buy?
+Q4: What size disposal should I buy?

-Q5: How lengthy does a disposal closing?
+Q5: How long does a disposal last?

 Conclusion